Ryyk/recipe-app-api/README.md

 ![alt text](https://image.slidesharecdn.com/icwe2016dockertutorial-160607091958/95/using-docker-containers-to-improve-reproducibility-in-software-and-web-engineering-37-638.jpg?cb=1474409524)

-Important commands:
+- A docker image can be run by multiple containers.

+**Important commands:**
 - "docker build ." - create image with dockerfile
 - "docker images" - list all images
 - "docker run <image> sh -c "ls" - run image with shell and pass a specific command
 - "docker run -it <image> sh" - run image and open shell

 ### Dockerfile
 - **"FROM python:3.7-alpine"** - Base image for the docker